jmb-ops/Spyder/README.md

-**Welcome to SPYDER a web crawler
+Welcome to SPYDER a web crawler - Version 0.0.1.

-This is a UNIQUE web crawler that only uses pure python!!
+- This is a UNIQUE web crawler that only uses pure python!!
 - ZERO Dependencies!!!
 Just a one time download and go security tool.
 - Uses only modules from the python standard library.
 --------------------------------------------------------------------------------------